tifrueh/roland-usb/README.md

 ### Adding Songs after Initialisation

-If you want to add more songs after the first initialisation, simply add them to the directory while it is decrypted (meaning in the human readable state) and initialise it again.
+If you want to add more songs after the first initialisation, simply add them to the directory while it is decrypted (meaning in the human-readable state) and initialise it again.

 You can also add the new files to `titles.conf` manually, of course, but reinitialisation is the recommended method nonetheless.